jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >_I'm John Smith at State University.
 >I'm a rising junior majoring in Computer Science with a minor in Mathematics.
 >My favorite classes have been Data Structures and Algorithms, Programming Languages and Game Theory.
->I am interested in an intership so that I can better learn how the skills I'm obtaining at State U. can be used in industry._
+>I am interested in an internship so that I can better learn how the skills I'm obtaining at State U. can be used in industry as well as learning practical Software Engineering skills that aren't necessarily taught in a university setting._

 ## Company Research
-Intership offers won't come out of the blue.
+Internship offers won't come out of the blue.
-You'll have some time research the company that may offer you an intership.
+You'll have some time research the company that may offer you an internship.
 The internet has made this much easier than when I was a student.
 I suspect that most companies have a public website with some information about their industry.

-This research will help you prioritize which companies to approach for intership offers.

 I worked with interns at my last company.
 Our college recruiter said that there were two traits she was always looking for in interns:
 * A passion for software engineering